14 Alternative Ways to Manage Procurement RFP Process

 We didn't call this process the RFP intentionally, as "agile RFP" is an oxymoron.

 Therefore, Agile supplier selection must evaluate the ability of supplier(s) to fulfill business objectives.
-This could be achieved by assessing the combined skillset of the proposed Scrum team, customer references, or POC contest.
+This could be achieved by assessing the combined skill set of the proposed Scrum team, as well as customer references or POC contests.

 The proposed construction of the Agile supplier selection process includes 4 sprints.

-• The second sprint defines requirements to suppliers, which will de-risk the delivery of the project, i.e., team skillset, customer references, solution design or product concept, etc.
+- The second sprint defines requirements for suppliers, which will de-risk the project's delivery, i.e., team skillset, customer references, solution design or product concept, etc.

-• In the last sprint, the Pool of Contractors will be allocated work packages and sign individual Statements of Work.
+- In the last sprint, the Pool of Contractors will be allocated work packages, and individual Statements of Work will be signed.

 Most capable contractors will be engaged in additional work and high-profile development, while others will only receive routine tasks or are gradually demobilized.